-Plantains are a nutritious food item with many potential health benefits, such as being a source of vitamins, fiber, potassium, and antioxidants.
+There are various health benefits of plantains.
+These include being a source of vitamins, fiber, potassium, and antioxidants.

 They are a staple part of the cuisine in Africa, Asia, and Latin America.

 Keep reading to learn more about plantains, including their nutrition profile and how they may be beneficial to our health.

 Plantains (Musa x paradisiaca) are a member of the banana family.
 They are a major food staple in Africa, and they also form part of the diet in Latin America.